RCM’s bad reputation

 We offer a suite of courses on Preventive Maintenance tailored to hands-on practitioners (PM100), like maintenance and reliability engineers, managers (PM300), and frontline staff like Operators and Technicians (PM400).

 Few organisations have effective preventive maintenance programs.
-Most PM programs are wasteful, many are ineffective.
+Most preventive maintenance programs and preventive maintenance tasks are wasteful or ineffective.
 There are many companies out there that can improve your PM plan for you.
 But it’s so much better to do it yourself.
 It’s more cost effective, creates ownership and builds capability.

 So, here’s a detailed step-by-step guide to optimise your PM program.
 It’s simple, cheap yet effective.
-No need for external consultants or expensive software.
+No need for external consultants or expensive software.a

 Address: